This article discusses the commercial regions that Citrix Cloud uses and the presence of Citrix Cloud commercial

 - Data used to map users to library offerings.
 For example, if you add Microsoft Office to your library as an offering for your users, and then add five users to that offering as subscribers, the data linking each user to that offering (such as user name and domain name) is stored in your region.

 - Data about users for any services available in your region.
 For example, if you use Endpoint Management in your region, data such as name, address, and telephone number is stored in your region.

 Service presence in each region

 All services are globally available, regardless of the region you select for your organization.
 Also, your data might be processed on a global basis by Citrix affiliates or subprocessors as necessary to perform the services.
-Certain services, like the Virtual Apps and Desktops service, have dedicated regional instances.
+Certain services have dedicated regional instances.
 However, some services have US-based instances only.

 Where a service is not available in the region you selected for your organization, certain information (such as authentication data) might be transferred between regions as needed.

 Where a service is globally replicated, all data in that service is stored in all regions.